Letter from University Registrar

 Applications for spring semester are considered on a space-available basis.
 In general, you must present a stronger record to be admitted in the spring than would typically be required for admission in the fall.
 Applications are reviewed and decisions are made based on the contents of your file as of October 1 preceding the spring semester in which you intend to enroll.
 We cannot wait for fall semester grades to make decisions.

 Several majors accept no transfers at mid-year.
-Such majors include architecture, industrial design, interior design, and landscape architecture.
+Such majors include architecture, industrial design, and landscape architecture.

-Transfer students may request on-campus housing.
-Housing is granted to transfer students on a first come, first serve basis.
-For more information, contact the Office of Students Programs at (540) 231-6205, email@example.com, or www.housing.vt.edu.
+- Transfer students may request on-campus housing.
+For more information, contact the Office of Students Programs at (540) 231-6204, email@example.com, or www.rdp.vt.edu.

-Transfers are not required to live on campus.
+- Transfers are not required to live on campus.
 There are no campus apartments for married students or students with families.
-For assistance in finding off-campus housing, contact the Virginia Tech Off-Campus Housing Office at (540) 231-3466, firstname.lastname@example.org, or www.studentcenters.vt.edu/vtoch/index.php.
+For assistance in finding off-campus housing, contact the Virginia Tech Off-Campus Housing Office at (540) 231-3466, firstname.lastname@example.org, or vtoch.uusa.vt.edu.